In this Article:

 As this is a review of the Ruger SP101 and not a treatise on ported barrels, we will move on.
 I just think they make sense on a heavy-recoiling revolver like a lightweight .357 snubby.

-The SP101 was introduced in 1989 when Ruger replaced their Security-Six line of duty revolvers.
-These were guns made to be carried by police, security guards, payroll truck employees and similarly employed individuals.
-They weren’t lost on the common civilian, either – Ruger sold a lot of them to guys like me.
-They were considered plain-jane, “B-flat” .357 and .38 revolvers.
-They were built very solidly and tended to hold up under a lot of firing.
-When they were replaced, it took two different models of Rugers to do that.
+The SP101 features a very solidly built construction that tended to hold up under a lot of firing.
+When the company replaced them, it took two different models of Rugers to do that.
 We know about the 5-shot SP101 series, but the GP100 line of revolvers was introduced at the same time as the SPs.
-The GPs were the larger-framed, six-shot guns (for the most part.
-There are exceptions).
+The GPs were the larger-framed, six-shot guns (for the most part, there are exceptions).
 Both lines are going very strong today.